 They are the last summer flower standing in my garden and will bloom well into October if the stars are aligned.

 There are three things dahlias do not like.

 - Freezing temperatures

 So it really depends on the weather in October as to whether or not these beautiful blooms stick around.
 So far, so good!

-One of the questions that has been asked about dahlias is whether I dig up the tubers each year, and the answer is no. Our winters are mild enough in zone 8 that I can leave them in the ground with a layer of mulch on top to protect them.
+One of the questions that have been asked about dahlias is whether I dig up the tubers each year, and the answer is no. Our winters are mild enough in zone 8 that I can leave them in the ground with a layer of mulch on top to protect them.
 I did dig them up one year, and it was a tremendous amount of work, but definitely doable, and worth it if you live in a very cold climate.

 It amazes me that there are still so many new blooms on the dahlia plants well into October.

 I know this may sound strange, but my love affair with these beautiful blooms starts in the fall.
 They make the most stunning dried flowers.